strapi/documentation/docs/developer-docs/latest/developer-resources/plugin-api-reference/server.md

 ### register()

-This function is called as soon as a plugin is loaded, even before the app is actually [bootstrapped](#bootstrap), in order to register [permissions](/developer-docs/latest/development/plugins/users-permissions.html) or database migrations.
+This function is called as soon as a plugin is loaded, even before the app is actually [bootstrapped](#bootstrap), in order to register [permissions](/developer-docs/latest/plugins/users-permissions.md) or database mdigrations.

 **Type**: `Function`